Light Reaction Definition

-Mechanism of Light Reactions
+Process of Light Reaction

 - In light reactions, energy from the sunlight is absorbed by the pigment chlorophyll and is converted into chemical energy in the form of electron charge carrier molecules such as NADPH and ATP.

-- The Light energy tends to split into water and later extracts the electrons from the photosystem 2; then the electrons move from the PSII to b6f (cytochrome) to the photosystem 1 (PS1) and reduce in the form of energy.
+- The Light energy tends to split into the water and later extracts the electrons from the photosystem II; then the electrons move from the PSII to b6f (cytochrome) to the photosystem I (PSI) and reduce in the form of energy.

-- In the process of non-cyclic photophosphorylation, the cytochrome uses the electron energy from Photosystem 2 to pump the ions of hydrogen from the lumen to stroma; later, this energy allows the ATP synthase to bind to the third phosphate group to the ADP molecule, which then forms the ATP.
+- In the process of non-cyclic photophosphorylation, the cytochrome uses the electron energy from Photosystem II to pump the ions of hydrogen from the lumen to stroma; later, this energy allows the ATP synthase to bind to the third phosphate group to the ADP molecule, which then forms the ATP.